How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Related Work

-Our approach is also related to meta-learning \cite{hospedales2021meta} where the goal is to build a general model that is cheaply adaptable to a target task. \citet{wang2021bridging} showed that meta-learning has similar performance to multitask learning and meta-learning usually does not involve numerous closely related tasks as in our setup, so we do not consider it in this work.
+Our approach is also related to meta-learning \cite{hospedales2021meta}, where the goal is to build a general model that is cheaply adaptable to a target task that is unknown at the time of meta-learning.
+In contrast, our goal is to build a classifier for a resource poor task that is known when training the full model, by leveraging already existing highly related datasets without strong expertise in abusive language phenomena.
+Additionally, \citet{wang2021bridging} showed that meta-learning has similar performance to MTL, thus we only use MTL as a baseline for simplicity.